tatianegercina/FinTech/01-Lesson-Plans/22-DeFi/1/Activities/03_Stu_Building_CryptoFax_Car_Token/README.md

   _setTokenURI(token_id, token_uri);
   ```

-* In order to register a new vehicle it's `token_id` must be stored in the defined mapping of car_tokens.
+* In order to register a new vehicle, its `token_id` must be stored in the defined mapping of car_tokens.
 On the next line of the `registerVehicle` function add the generated `token_id` and map it to a new car instance with the passed vin and `0` for the default number of accidents.
 Then have the `registerVehicle` function return the generated `token_id`.

   ```solidity
           cars[token_id] = Car(vin, 0);